 Edit videos with a few taps

 iMovie is a free, easy-to-use video editing application you can use on any Apple product.
-Using iMovie on the iPad especially, it has a simple and minimalistic interface.
+Using iMovie on the iPad especially has a simple and minimalistic interface.
 This makes it an ideal choice to do some simple video edits on your videos or photos.
 The program has a good variety of options for editing if you just need to do something simply and quickly.

 It’s also a better option than more professional editing software if you aren’t looking to add sophisticated effects or changes, as it’s entirely free to use.
 Also, unlike a lot of free editing software, iMovie doesn’t leave any watermarks on your finished project.